NCERT Solutions for Class 10 Science Chapter 7 – Download Free PDF

 1. How does chemical coordination take place in animals?

-Chemical coordination takes place in animals with the help of chemical messengers called as hormones.
-Hormones are the chemic fluids that are secreted by specific glands of the endocrine gland.
+Chemical coordination takes place in animals with the help of chemical messengers called hormones.
+Hormones are the chemicals that are secreted by specific endocrine glands.
 Hormones regulate the growth, development and homeostasis of the animals.

 2. Why is the use of iodized salt advisable?

-Usage of Iodized salt is advisable to avoid the deficiency of Iodine.
+Usage of iodized salt is advisable to avoid the deficiency of iodine.
 If the intake of iodine is low, the release of thyroxine from the thyroid gland will be decreased.
 This affects fat, carbohydrate and protein metabolism.
-Thus a person may have goitre problem in case if the intake of iodine is lowered.
+Thus, a person may have goitre if the intake of iodine is lowered.

 3. How does our body respond when adrenaline is secreted into the blood?

 Adrenaline is a hormone secreted when a person is frightened or mentally disturbed.
-When Adrenaline reaches heart, heartbeat will increase to increase blood supply to our muscles.
+When Adrenaline reaches the heart, heartbeat will increase to increase blood supply to our muscles.
 Adrenaline also increases the breathing rate because of contraction of diaphragm and the rib muscles.
 Adrenaline rush also increases blood pressure and allows entry of more glucose into blood.
-These altogether occurs when our body respond to secretion of adrenaline into our blood.
+All these occur when our body responds to the secretion of adrenaline into our blood.

 4. Why are some patients of diabetes treated by giving injections of insulin?

-Diabetes is a condition where insulin hormone is produced less or stopped by pancreatic cells of a person.
+Diabetes is a condition where the pancreatic cells of a person stops producing or reduces the production of insulin hormone.
 Insulin regulates blood glucose by converting extra glucose to glycogen.
-When insulin is not produced adequately person blood glucose level which leads to adverse effects.
-In order to maintain the insulin and blood glucose level diabetes patients are treated with injections of insulin.
+When insulin is not produced adequately, a person’s blood glucose level is affected and this leads to adverse effects.
+In order to maintain the insulin and blood glucose levels, diabetes patients are treated with injections of insulin.